Pabitra Kumar Deka

-Pabitra Kumar Deka (29 January 1940 – 5 January 2010) was a progressive writer, columnist, publisher and editor of monthly magazine, film critic and script writer of the State of Assam in India.
+Pabitra Kumar Deka (29 January 1940 – 5 January 2010) was a progressive writer, columnist, publisher and editor of monthly magazine Roopkar, film critic and screenwriter of the State of Assam in India.
 He is the winner of the Best Film Critic Award in 1988 from the Eastern India Motion Picture Association.
 The Government of Assam has instituted the State Best Film Critic Award in the name of Pabitra Kumar Deka Award from 2010 after his death.

 Early life and education

 He was born in the small town of Haibargaon in the district of Nagaon (Assam) to Shri Mahendra Nath Deka and Swarnalata Deka.
-Mahendra Nath Deka, son of Durgaprasad Deka, a farmer from village Kampur, was a government officer in the Agriculture Department.
+Mahendra Nath Deka, son of Durgaprasad Deka, a farmer from village Kampur, was a government officer in the Veterinary Department.
 The family settled in Guwahati in the early 1960s as Mahendra Nath Deka was transferred to the then capital city Shillong and later to Guwahati.
 After his retirement from office, Mahendra Nath Deka started M.N.
 Deka Films, a film distribution company, which released many Assamese and Bengali films in the seventies.

 Pabitra Kumar Deka attended Nagaon Government High School and earned a degree in Commerce from Nowgong College.
 During his college days, he acted in and directed a number of one-act and full-length plays in Nagaon.
 In All Assam One-act play competitions held in Nagaon Natya Mandir, he received best actor and best director awards for plays like Kudubahot Jui (1958), Fatik Mahajonar Dukan (1959), Adarsha Homeo hall (1960) and Mara Sutir Jiya Saku (1960), all written by eminent dramatist and professor Deba Kumar Saikia, who also received the best dramatist award for the same plays.

 During the same period, he began to translate short stories of foreign writers in Assamese for the magazines Manideep and Nabajug.
 His first published work was an Assamese adaptation of Edgar Allan Poe’s story published in Manideep.